Mohtashim-Syyed/CC-106395/README.md

 **63152** | **Syed Muhammad Mohtashim Kamal** <!--this is the group leader in bold-->
 63433 | Yousuf Muhammad Khan
 ## Description ##
-This repository contains assignments and project submitted to CC course offered in Spring 2021 at PafKiet.
+This repository contains assignments and project submitted to CC course offered in Spring 2021 at PAFKIET.